dpizarrow/Mini-Internet/README.md

 IP,Port,TTL,ID,Offset,Size,Flag,Message
 ```

-Here ID is a random integer, and Offset and Flag should be set to 0.
+Here ID is a random integer, and Offset and Flag should be set to 0 when sending messages with `netcat`.
+The routers modify these values internally when fragmenting packets.
 The Size value corresponds to the size of the message in bytes, and should always be 8 digits.
 For example, if our message was 300 bytes long, the Size would be 00000300.
 If we wanted to send the message 'hello!' from router 1 to router 5, we would first run `netcat -u 127.0.0.1 8881` and then send the message

 ```
 127.0.0.1,8885,10,347,0,00000006,0,hello!